Great managers make companies.Bad managers break them.

 On the other hand, a seasoned executive hired from the outside of the organization likely has the basics covered, but they might need help tweaking their approach to fit the company’s unique culture and otherwise polishing their skill set to reach peak performance.

-To figure out how to customize your manager development based on manager seniority, see the table above.
+To figure out how to customize your leadership development based on manager seniority, see the table above.

 Note that these are broad categories and don’t reflect the actual job titles you might have at your organization.
 Use this to inform your own brackets.

-Driving Engagement and Participation in Your Manager Development Program
+Driving Engagement and Participation in Your Leadership Development Program

 Now that we’ve covered the common ways to enable manager learning at your organization, let’s look at how you can make sure engagement and participation are high throughout the process.